MuhammadTayyab1002/MuhammadTayyab1002/README.md

 Welcome to my GitHub!
 I'm an Electrical Engineer and Embedded Systems Developer with a passion for designing intelligent products — from low-level firmware to complete hardware-software integration.

 🔧 **Currently**:
-I'm working at **IGNIUS.** as an Embedded Systems Engineer, where I lead embedded firmware development, hardware design, and system integration.
+I'm a Embedded Systems Engineer.

 💡 **What I do**:
 - 👨‍💻 Embedded Systems (STM32, ESP32, FreeRTOS, CMSIS)